LesChats/GNL-Arena-Tester/README.md

   - where y is the number of tests (by default y = 100)
   - be carfull the more y is big the more the bench is precise but it may take a lot of time...

-## WHAT YOU GET
+## WHAT YOU GET 🤺

 - **Pride** 🏌️‍ or **disnonor** 💩  !
--It can also help to test your get_next_line implementation because it output the biff bettwen my validated GNL and yours ;)
+- It can also help to test your get_next_line implementation because it output the biff bettwen my validated GNL and yours ;)
 - please send me a message or mail if you really beat me ;)